terrablue/polyad/README.md

 ### EagerEither

-An async Either; the same `try ... catch` replacement from before with async
+An Either wrapped inside an Eager, made for async computations; the same `try ... catch` replacement from before with async code:
-code:

 Turn